stackstrap/stackstrap-salt/README.md

-> This repo is depricated.
+> This repo is deprecated.
 Please use the [Formula](https://github.com/stackstrap/formula) now.

 StackStrap Salt States
 ======================